StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/dashboard/widgets-dashboards.md

 * Entity: The specific entity the series applies to.
 * Date: The date field displayed on the chart.
-* Period field: The date field that determines how filters from the **Period** dropdown at the top of the page are applied to the data.
+* Period field: The date field that controls how filters from the **Period** dropdown at the top of the page apply to the data.
 * Aggregation: The method used to aggregate data values.
-* Field: The data field on which aggregation is applied.
+* Field: Aggregation applies to this data field.
 * Label: The text used to identify the data series in the chart.
 * Type: The visualization style for the series.
 * Color: The color assigned to the data series.